jamesrdoran/assembly-pong/README.md

 ## credits

-All credit goes to programmingdimension for creating the YouTube tutorial https://github.com/programmingdimension/8086-Assembly-Pong
+All credit goes to programmingdimension for creating the YouTube tutorial <br>
+https://github.com/programmingdimension/8086-Assembly-Pong